 1. An MBA uses management and leadership skills gained in military service

-Business school will show you that this is not the case.
-The dean of Dartmouth’s Tuck School of Business, Matthew Slaughter, says that, particularly in the area of leadership, veterans have a lot to bring to the table.
+Business school can show you that it doesn’t have to be so challenging.
+The dean of Dartmouth College's Tuck School of Business, Matthew Slaughter, says that, particularly in the area of leadership, veterans have a lot to bring to the table.

 “Many of our MBA candidates that come from a military background have substantial experience [of leadership], sometimes from being in a military academy or the Reserve Officers Training Corps,” he says.